kolsquare-org/sidekiq-paquet/README.md

 end
 ```

-Instead of being processed normally by sidekiq, jobs' arguments will be stored into a separate queue and periodically, a poller will retrieve these arguments and enqueue a regular sidekiq job with grouped args.
+Instead of being processed by Sidekiq, jobs will be stored into a separate queue and periodically, a poller will retrieve them by slice of `bulk_size` and enqueue a regular Sidekiq job with that bulk as argument.
-Thus, your worker will only be invoked with an array of values, never with separate values themselves.
+Thus, your worker will only be invoked with an array of values, never with single values themselves.

 For example, if you call `perform_async` twice on the previous worker